What Is Tantra?

 The divine isn’t separate from the world.
 The body isn’t separate from spirit.
 Matter itself is sacred.

+That includes this body.
+This breath.
 This very ordinary, human life you’re already living.

 Rather than encouraging transcendence or escape, this worldview teaches immanence, that the sacred lives here.
 In the mundane.
 In the messy.
 In the real.